keyshade-xyz/keyshade/docs/contributing-to-keyshade/running-things-locally/api-testing.md

----
+⁸---
 description: API testing using Bruno
 ---

 # API Testing

 We use Bruno to test our APIs.
 All of our endpoints are tested using Bruno and we maintain a detailed documentation of every endpoint in our Bruno collection.
-You can find the it in [here](../../../api-collection/).
+You can find it in [here](../../../api-collection/).

 Although we recommend to use Bruno, you can always import the collections into your favorite tool.